rhajizada/copycat/README.md

 # copycat

-**copycat** is a CLI tool written in **Rust** that copies the contents of a repository directory (or single file) to the system clipboard.
-This is useful for quickly providing code context to LLMs or sharing snippets.
+**copycat** is a CLI tool written in **Rust** that reads the contents of a repository directory (or a single file), formats them into **Markdown**, and copies the result to your system clipboard.

+Each file is embedded in Markdown as a code block, with language-specific syntax highlighting based on file extension or name.
+Markdown files themselves are included as-is.
+This makes **copycat** especially useful for sharing structured code snippets with LLMs, documentation tools, or other developers.

 ## Features